ACCESS-NRI/access-am3-configs-doc/documentation/docs/pages/contributing/index.md

 Technical issues related to ACCESS-AM3 are best posted to [github.com/ACCESS-NRI/access-am3-configs/issues](https://github.com/ACCESS-NRI/access-am3-configs/issues/new).
 If you would like to discuss the issue first, feel free to post it on the [ACCESS-HIVE forum](https://forum.access-hive.org.au/c/atmosphere/am3/243).

-## ACCESS-AM3-configs-doc documentation contributions welcome 🙏
+## ACCESS-AM3-configs-doc documentation contributions welcome 🙏 { #contribute-to-docs }

 This documentation is a work in progress, and we welcome any contributions, including corrections and suggestions.